rehawild/rehawild/README.md

-# Hi there, I'm Rehalization! 👋
+# Hi there, I'm Reha! 👋

 Welcome to my GitHub profile!
 I'm a recent graduate with a Bachelor's in Electrical and Electronics Engineering, passionate about **Control Systems**, **Artificial Intelligence**, and **PLC Programming**.
 But these days, I'm diving deep into **game development** and **building games with Godot**—this is where my true focus lies right now.